-The theme of this year’s World Tourism Day is ‘Tourism for Rural Development’ – an attempt to celebrate the role played by tourism to provide opportunities outside the big cities.
+The theme for World Tourism Day 2020 is ‘Tourism for Rural Development’ - an attempt to celebrate the role played by tourism to provide opportunities outside the big cities.

 For India, this holds a special message and promise, if embraced wholeheartedly.
 Imagine what we can create if we decide to really restore, revive and develop a hundred new historic sites each year.
 Imagine if each of us decides to support this in our own way and travel to at least four such sites each year, when things open up.